ItJustWorksTM/EiffelVis/README.md

 If you would like to read more about the algorithm used by EiffelVis, please see the [algorithm concept](./frontend/README.md#layout-algorithm).

 Copyright © 2022, EiffelVis.
 EiffelVis is a product by ItJustWorks™.

+# set-up instruction

+1. pull all the code from test-running branch
+2. install a rabbitMQ broker(server) locally at localhost:5672(you can follow the guide from RabbitMQ docker installation instruction).
+And run the RabbitMQ server.
+3. start eiffelvis frontend and backend with the code on test-running branch.
+4. go to the fold /backend/tools/event_sender, run cargo run commend.
+It will generate 3 mock event on every run, now you should have the nodes/graph updated in your frontend.